 I have known Josh since we were young kids growing up together in Newton, Massachusetts and can’t believe that we can now turn our years of friendship and mutual love of summer camp into creating and running an exceptional girls summer program.

 In between summers at Manitou, I graduated from the University of Wisconsin-Madison with a major in political science, and a minor in women’s studies, and then attended Suffolk University School of Law.
 For the next seven years, I practiced health and employment law before returning to the camping world.

 I’ll never forget August 14, 2002.
-That was the day that I drove out of Camp Manitou after my final summer, tears in my eyes, but with the knowledge that I would eventually find my way back to camp.
+That was the day that I drove out of Camp Manitou after my final summer, tears in my eyes, but certain that I would eventually find my way back to camp.
 For as long as I can remember, running a summer camp has been my one and only dream job.
-Since that day nearly 15 years ago, I have been consumed by how I would make that dream a reality and am so excited that I now get to do so alongside such an amazing friend and colleague in Kate.
+And since that day, I was consumed by how I would make that dream a reality and am so excited that I now get to do so alongside such an amazing friend and colleague in Kate.

-I came to Camp Manitou as an 8-year- old in 1989.
+I arrived at Camp Manitou as an eight-year-old in 1989.
 I was homesick for one night and then never looked back.
 My 16 summers at Manitou as a camper, counselor, and assistant director have done more for me than any other experience in my life.
+Whether it was my mother sending me to camp with an ill-advised Roger Rabbit shirt, growing up for eight summers with the same group of friends, or experiencing the honor of leading a college league team in 1999, there were simply no bad days.
 That is why I am so passionate about the summer camp experience and believe that every child deserves the gift of camp.